teawithsand/palmabooks/README.md

 PalmaBooks Native is a React Native mobile application built with Expo and TypeScript.
 It uses Expo Router for navigation and NativeWind for styling with Tailwind CSS.

+## WIP

+This app is not ready to use yet and is WIP project.

 ## Features
 - React Native 0.79 with React 19
 - Expo SDK ~53.0.0-preview.7